in

 Leafhoppers can fly but their hind legs are long and modified for jumping.
 The leafhopper jumps or hops when disturbed, thus its name.

-There are three destructive species of leafhoppers: aster leafhoppers feed on plants and can transmit mycoplasma which causes aster yellow disease; beet leafhoppers can transmit viral curly top disease to beets and yellows virus to tomatoes; and potato leafhoppers cause plant damage called “hopperburn” –their feeding causes leaf tips to curl and brown.
+There are three destructive species of leafhoppers: aster leafhoppers feed on plants and can transmit mycoplasma which causes aster yellow disease; beet leafhoppers can transmit viral curly top disease to beets and yellows virus to tomatoes; and potato leafhoppers cause plant damage called “hopper burn” –their feeding causes leaf tips to curl and brown.

 Leafhoppers undergo direct development from nymph to adult without a pupal stage.
 There are several generations in a year.
 Eggs are usually laid in plant tissue.

-Target Plants: Aster leafhoppers feed on lettuce, celery, carrots, endive, and parsnips.
+Aster leafhoppers feed on lettuce, celery, carrots, endive, and parsnips.
 Beet leafhoppers feed on beets.
 Potato leafhoppers feed potatoes, peppers, and tomatoes.
 Aster leafhoppers can transmit aster yellows disease; beet leafhoppers can transmit viral curly top disease to beets and yellow virus to tomatoes.

-Organic Controls: Wash nymphs and adults from plants with a stiff spray of water.
+Wash nymphs and adults from plants with a stiff spray of water.
 Attract natural enemies (predatory flies and bugs and parasitic wasps).
 Spray with insecticidal soap.
 Trap leafhoppers on sticky cardboard traps by disturbing leaves and catching them in mid-flight or hop.
 As a last resort, spray with neem and pyrethrin.

-Organic Control Calendar: Here is what you can do seasonally to control leafhoppers:
+Here is what you can do seasonally to control leafhoppers:

 • Before planting: Plant early to avoid the first wave of leafhopper activity.
 Use a garlic spray around the garden to repel leafhoppers.

 • While crops develop: Place straw or aluminum foil under crops.
 These reflective mulches will confuse leafhoppers.
 Spray pests away with a strong stream of water.
 Sprinkle kaolin clay on plants to discourage leafhoppers from feeding and laying eggs.
-Spray infestations with insecticidal soap or and pyrethrins if all else fails.
+Spray infestations with insecticidal soap or pyrethrins if all else fails.

-Natural Predators: Leafhopper predators include lacewings, damsel bugs, lady beetles, minute pirate bugs, and spiders.
+Leafhopper predators include lacewings, damsel bugs, lady beetles, minute pirate bugs, and spiders.

 Written by Stephen Albert